 Every icon ships in both SVG and JSX formats, making it easy to drop them into HTML, React, Vue, Figma, or any other framework.
 The collection covers a wide range of Christian symbols: altars, Bibles, bishops, churches, crosses (including Orthodox and Tau), the Trinity, rosaries, sacred hearts, and more.
 Icons are released under the MIT-0 license, meaning they're completely free to use, modify, and redistribute — even commercially — with no attribution required.^2

-Christicons was created by Dimitri Conejo Sanz, a Catholic UX/UI designer and frontend developer who also works at EWTN.
-Dimitri is the founder of Cathopic, a global Catholic stock-photo platform with tens of thousands of images, as well as Holydemia (Catholic courses) and Mater Coeli.^3 His design philosophy — inspired by the clean, developer-friendly approach of Heroicons — brings the same polish to faith-centered iconography that the tech world takes for granted in secular design systems.^1
+Dimitri is also the founder of Cathopic, one of the world's largest Catholic stock-photo and video platforms with over 63,000 users and nearly 300 content creators worldwide, as well as Holydemia (Catholic courses) and Mater Coeli (a Marian consecration platform).^4 His design philosophy — inspired by the clean, developer-friendly approach of Heroicons — brings the same polish to faith-centered iconography that the tech world takes for granted in secular design systems.^1

-Why It Matters"In today's digital age, design plays a crucial role in how the Gospel is communicated.
+"In today's digital age, design plays a crucial role in how the Gospel is communicated.
 Poor or inconsistent visuals can distract from the message."^1

 - Inspired by the Heroicons design system, adapted for Christian symbols^1